Replaying

 Replaying single portions of data

-To replay single portions of data, i.e., a single meal event or a single day, you can follow this example, which shows how to use a digital twin previously created using the MCMC twinning method (stored in results/mcmc/example.pkl
+To replay single portions of data, i.e., a single meal event or a single day, you can follow this example, which shows how to use a digital twin previously created using the MCMC twinning method (stored in results/mcmc/example.pkl).
+In this example, we will just simulate a reduction of 20% of the original insulin boluses:

 import os